AgneevMukherjee/agneev-blog/_posts/2022-06-30-ACMC-undersampling.markdown

 Hmm.
 This certainly appears better than the minimum samples approach.
 Is it better than [that of the original dataset](https://agneevmukherjee.github.io/agneev-blog/ACMC-simple-model/#elephant), however?
 If so, by how much?
 Better enough to justify the loss in validation accuracy?
 {: style="text-align: justify"}

 So far we have been handling these things qualitatively.
 If we are to answer the above questions, however, we need to be more quantitative.
-We need a metric that can compare models taking into account not only the predictions that the models got correct but also those they got wrong.
+Using just accuracy won't work - we need a metric that can compare models taking into account not only the predictions that the models got correct but also those they got wrong.
 Enter the...
 {: style="text-align: justify"}
 <br>